PresidentTree94/testimonials-grid-section/README.md

 ### Screenshot
 ![Screenshot of desktop version](images/screenshot.png)

+### Modifications
+I added Dark Mode to the website.
+The `alt-mode` folder contains a separate README explaining how it works.
+The button is located in the top-right corner of the page and scales down slightly when selected.

 ### Links
 - Solution URL: [Frontend Mentor Solution Page](https://www.frontendmentor.io/solutions/four-card-feature-section-VILMXR5SVO)
 - Live Site URL: [GitHub Page](https://presidenttree94.github.io/testimonials-grid-section/)